ittantatech/laravel-cms/README.md

 # Getting Started

-    Laravel App using custom code for - Cotent Management as well as Multiple Authentication and Role Based Access System.
+    Laravel App using custom code for - Content Management as well as Multiple Authentication and Role Based Access System.

 ## Benefits
     - Custom coding allows you to edit the code as per your requirements
-    - There is no Third-Party packages used so app will load fast
+    - There are no Third-Party packages used so app will load fast
     - Role based access
     - Admin can create any role based on his role permission
     - Super Admin can manage all users and roles
     - Super Admin can manage all posts
-    - Sub Admin can manage all posts if super admin can give permission for access posts
+    - Sub Admin can manage all posts and super admin can give permission for accessing posts

 ## Installation

-Before you start, please check the official :aravel installation guide for server requirements .
+Before you start, please check the official Laravel installation guide for server requirements .
 [Official Documentation](https://laravel.com/docs/8.x/installation)

 Clone the repository